EC-Release/sdk/news/weekly.md

 **Service instances memory optimization**:
 1. Working on fix to reduce the consumed memory by EC service instances in US West CF environment.

+#### EC 2.x
+1. [DTEC-179](https://ge-dw.aha.io/features/DTEC-179) Integrate ML API Endpoint with UI, so that the user can upload EC Service Logs from UI.
+(Puja)
+2. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
+(Puja)

 ### EC Team Update (2021.10.21)
 #### Ops Supports:
 **Perceptive Prod EC Issue**